 - 1. Instruct each worker in the recognition and avoidance of unsafe conditions and the regulations applicable to his work environment to control or eliminate any hazards or other exposure to illness or injury. - 2.
-Train workers on fall protection and prevention of electrocutions, caughtbetween and struck-by accidents. - 3.
-Train select personnel in basic first aid and CPR. - 4.
+Train workers on fall protection and prevention of heat illness, electrocutions, caught-between and struck-by accidents. - 3.
+Train selected personnel in basic first aid and CPR. - 4.
 Train personnel in hazard communications. - 5.
 Make Safety Data Sheets (SDS) available to any requesting worker. - 6.
 Train workers in any other aspects that will enable them to do their jobs safely. - 7.
-Train workers in Azteca Enterprises' Safety Systems, which provide workers with information on recognizing and avoiding construction safety and health hazards, as well as the authority to stop work.
+Train workers in the McCarthy Vaughn Partnership Safety Systems which provide workers with information on recognizing and avoiding construction safety and health hazards, as well as the authority to stop work.